ricmmartins/fasthack-linux/challenges/lab-file-contents.md

   Four<br>
   Five

-4. Use `cp` to make a backup of this file to `cnt.txt`
+4. Use `cp` to make a backup of this file to `count.bkp`
-5. Use `cat` to make a backup of this file to catcnt.txt
+5. Use `cat` to make a backup of this file saving as `cat-count.log`
-6. Display `catcnt.txt`, but with all lines in reverse order (the last line first)
+6. Display the content of `cat-count.log`, with all lines in reverse order
 7. Use `more` to display `/etc/services`
 8. Use `ls` to find the biggest file in `/etc`